Rain on Me (Lady Gaga and Ariana Grande song): Live performances and other appearances

-On August 30, 2020, the duo performed the song at the 2020 MTV Video Music Awards, marking its first live performance.
+On August 30, 2020, Gaga and Grande performed "Rain on Me" at the 2020 MTV Video Music Awards, marking its first live performance.
 The track was part of a medley of songs from Chromatica.
 After performing "911", Gaga changed into a purple outfit with a spiky shoulder-piece and started singing "Rain on Me".
 Grande joined her on stage, sporting long pigtails and high, white platform shoes.
 Accompanied by dancers, they performed the choreography as seen in the music video for the song, which included their synchronized jumping.
 Joey Nolfi from Entertainment Weekly called the performance "epic", as "the two singers hit high notes and performed exuberant choreography, wearing futuristic masks the entire time."

-In 2022, Gaga performed "Rain on Me" at The Chromatica Ball stadium tour.
-Similarly to the music video, she starts singing the song flat on her back.
-The show in Los Angeles, which was recorded for the television special Gaga Chromatica Ball, involved fireworks exploding over Dodger Stadium during the closing part of "Rain on Me".
-The song was performed on piano at The Mayhem Ball tour's second show in Miami, on September 1, 2025.
+In 2022, Gaga performed "Rain on Me" at The Chromatica Ball stadium tour, as the penultimate song of the set.
+She was wearing an Alexander McQueen crystal-embellished latex bodysuit and leather biker jacket, complete with leather biker boots worn over black fishnet stockings.
+Similarly to the music video, she started singing the song flat on her back.
+The show in Los Angeles, which was recorded for the concert special Gaga Chromatica Ball, involved fireworks exploding over Dodger Stadium during the closing part of "Rain on Me".
+Chris Willman of Variety felt that with its tour rendition the song "finally felt as cathartic as Gaga meant it to."
+In 2025, Gaga presented piano reditions of "Rain on Me" at The Mayhem Ball tour's second show in Miami, and in Brisbane, Australia.
+The following year, Grande performed it solo during The Eternal Sunshine Tour.

+In August 2020, "Rain on Me" was added to the online video game Fortnites in-game radio stations, and subsequently featured again as part of Gaga's appearance in the Fortnite Festival mode.
+It was made available in the game's shop as a purchasable Jam Track playable on virtual instruments, alongside a "Rain Check" emote that allows player characters to perform a segment of the song's official choreography.
+In December 2021, "Rain on Me" was also added to the virtual reality rhythm game Beat Saber.